tdawes93/arsenal-quiz/README.md

 - Languages
     - HTML was the main language used for structure and layout
     - CSS was used the style the website
-    - JavaScript was used to run the game and add functionality to the buttons
+    - JavaScript was the programming language used to run the game and add functionality to the buttons

 - Tools
     - Font Awesome was used for the icons for the social media links